purewack/jsong-audio/docs/LOGIC.md

 # Parsing from different states

+Available player states are:
+ - `null`: No media is loaded or the player is uninitialized.
+ - `"applying"`: The player is applying parsed media information.
+ - `"loading"`: The player is currently loading media buffers.
+ - `"stopped"`: Playback has been stopped and is ready to play media.
+ - `"playing"`: The player is actively playing media.
+ - `"queue"`: A next section is queued for playback.
+This state will revert to `playing` after the new section takes place.
+ - `"transition"`: The player is transitioning from 'current' to 'next' sections if tracks are fading.
+ - `"stopping"`: The player is in the process of stopping playback.

+In the following state diagrams:
-Circle shapes are player states.
+- circle shapes are player states.

-Solid lines indicate automatic progression, dashed/dotted lines are user actions.
+- Solid lines indicate automatic progression, dashed/dotted lines are user actions.

-The user can request to load a song at any time from any state of the player.
+- The user can request to load a song at any time from any state of the player.

+# Parse and load
 ```mermaid
 graph